dkleyla/PennTreebankReader/README.md

 ---
 Details:
-1. DefaultTreeModel and DefaultMutableTreeNode are used
+1. DefaultTreeModel and DefaultMutableTreeNode are used.
 2. Test.java provides an example to walk the tree